geekfog/BlazorDise/README.md

 # NuGet Packages

-- Microsoft.AspNetCore.SignalR.Client 8.0.17 (Blazor Server) - to receive messages (9.0.6 is available, but supports .NET 9)
+- Microsoft.AspNetCore.SignalR.Client 8.0.22 (Blazor Server) - to receive messages (**NOTE**: *Since .NET 9.0 and 10.0 have available packages that require a newer .NET version, they have been blocked within [BlazorDise.Ui.csproj](./BlazorDise.Ui/BlazorDise.Ui.csproj) using* ```Version="[<Current Version>,9.0)"``` *parameter to limit NuGet Package Manager upgrade notifications*)
-- Microsoft.Azure.SignalR 1.30.3 (Blazor Server, transitive to Azure Function) - indications it can be used as a SignalR backplane so multiple client instances will all receive the messages
+- Microsoft.Azure.SignalR 1.32.0 (Blazor Server, transitive to Azure Function) - indications it can be used as a SignalR backplane so multiple client instances will all receive the messages
-- Microsoft.Azure.SignalR.Management 1.30.3 (Azure Function, Blazor Server)
+- Microsoft.Azure.SignalR.Management 1.32.0 (Azure Function, Blazor Server)

 # Azure Durable Function